6 Ways Logistics Companies Simplify Communications by Texting

 “John, still looking for someone to run shipments between your vendors and warehouse?”

-“Carol Ann, saw your note, have a couple questions.
+“Carol Ann, saw your note on shortages, have a couple questions.
 Do you have a moment to chat?”

 “How’d your first order go?
 Let me know what we can do to better support you.”